 Ice cream has always been a personal weakness.
 And then I married a man with the same weakness.
 In fact, his goes back at least a couple of generations.
 I think there’s a “compulsive ice cream eater” gene is the Killebrew line (my husband’s baseball star grandpa, Harmon, was known to eat a whole quart of it in one sitting after his games!).
 Fortunately for my husband and I, we both also inherited the “all-things-in-moderation” gene (though I’d say his is “dominant” whereas mine is more “recessive”), and throughout our marriage thus far we’ve managed to work around that all too common source of marital discord.
 You know the one.
 The proverbial “the rest of the ice cream is MINE” conflict that lands so many otherwise peaceful, sharing couples into marriage counseling.
 This Creamy Pumpkin Ice Cream nearly did that though.
 Because it’s GOOD.
 And if you add the graham crackers it becomes Pumpkin PIE Ice Cream which is downright a-mazing!

 This pumpkin ice cream is super creamy and deliciously rich.
-Made the old-fashioned way with egg yolks for a decadently rich dessert.
+Made the old-fashioned way with egg yolks for a luxuriously rich dessert.

-Need a way to use up the egg whites?
-Try these delicious Mint Chocolate Meringues!
-With Christmas approaching, you can also opt for natural red food coloring.
+And if you need a way to use up the leftover egg whites, you’ll love these delicious Mint Chocolate Meringues!